-When determining how to rank your website, Google examines which sites link to it.
+When determining how to rank your website, Google also examines which sites are linking to it.
 This 'link juice' is important.

-"Link building needs to be a gradual, ongoing process," explains Danielle Haley, co-director at Freelance SEO Essex.
+"Link building needs to be a gradual, ongoing process," explains Danielle Haley, Director of Indy Consultancy.
 "Paying for hundreds of links from an unknown website won't get you where you need to be."

 "You can find linking opportunities in every aspect of your PR and marketing," she continues.
 "Try hosting Q&A sessions on your blog, or let journalists know they can contact you for quotes.
 That can get you links from important sites."

 A great way of doing this is by hiring a marketing specialist who can take care of your link building strategy.
 They will know which SEO strategies work and which can help your site achieve better rankings.
 Remember, your goal is to get relevant and quality links.

 The rise of smart phones has changed how we use Google.

 More than half of all web traffic is now comes from mobile devices.
 Google prioritises sites that display properly on small screens.
 Businesses should make sure their sites are optimised for this ever growing volume of search traffic.
 Google can detect what device a search request is coming from.
 If your website causes errors on mobile devices, you might find you are penalised when people search from a smart phone.
 To counter this risk, you should make sure your site has a responsive website design or a dedicated mobile version of the site.